What Is Safety Performance Monitoring and Measurement

 - Your core company safety needs.

 The implication here is that safety issues you identify during safety performance monitoring and measurement should be adopted as safety objectives.
-This I the feedback loop between objectives and performance monitoring.
+This is the SMS' feedback loop between objectives and performance monitoring.